4dsystems/ViSi-Genie-Arduino-Library-DEV/README.md

 Arduino Library for 4D Systems ViSi-Genie Environment - Development Version

+This library is the newly improved version of the original genieArduino library, and is classed as **STABLE**.
+This will eventually become the main genieArduino library in time, and is encouraged to be used as it includes new features over the original.
+Original library found here: https://github.com/4dsystems/ViSi-Genie-Arduino-Library

 This library supports the following:
-Support for neagative numbers, unsigned longs, unsigned integers with the WriteStr function.
+Support for negative numbers, unsigned longs, unsigned integers with the WriteStr function.
 Features enhanced String Writing capability, no longer is a character Array the only viable option.
 Support for Workshop4 PRO features.
 2+ displays connected to a single Arduino, and adds a Demo to illustrate how that is achieved.